-These rhubarb oatmeal cookies are sweet and tangy!
-With beautiful bright pink rhubarb, this is a must-make in the rhubarb season (spring through late summer).
-Soft and chewy these are like a rhubarb crisp in cookie form!
+These flourless rhubarb oatmeal cookies are sweet and tangy!
+With beautiful, bright pink rhubarb, this is a must-make in the rhubarb season (spring through late summer) along with my rhubarb oat bars.
+Soft and chewy, these are like a rhubarb crisp in cookie form!

 Jump to: